Skip to content

 asyncio.run(main())

 Pass sim_model= to route the simulator and judge through OpenAI directly.
-Use target_callback= for the agent under test.
+Use target= for the agent under test.

 import asyncio